Agustina data transfer

 rclone obscure <your-plain-text-password>

-The ouput string will set on the rclone.conf
+The output string will set on the rclone.conf file on step 2.

 - Create or Edit your

-Create a file called rclone.conf
+Create a file called rclone.conf (usually located at ~/.config/rclone/rclone.conf) with the following content.

-with your Agustina username and use rclone config password
+Replace username with your Agustina username and use rclone config password to generate the obscured password string.

 [agustina]